Preparing for Convergence

 Hazards: The camp site is not an urban area,

 so typical outdoors hazards are present.
+Take responsibility for yourself.

-long or heavy rain.
+with long or heavy rain.

 - The river is unsafe to swim in when up, and for up to 48 hours after